 - E. During transitions, at least 1 base must remain in contact with the top person.
 Exception: See "Release Moves". - F. Free flipping mounts and transitions are not allowed. - G. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.
 Clarification: This rule pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.

-Exception 1: An individual may jump over another individual.

-Exception 2: An individual may move under a stunt, or a stunt may move over an individual.

-- H. Single based split catches are not allowed. - I. Single based stunts with multiple top persons require a separate spotter for each top person.
+Example: A shoulder sit walking under a prep is not allowed. - Exception 1: An individual may jump over another individual. - Exception 2: An individual may move under a stunt, or a stunt may move over an individual. - H. Single based split catches are not allowed. - I. Single based stunts with multiple top persons require a separate spotter for each top person.
 Extended single leg top persons may not connect to any other extended single leg top person. - J. Extended single top persons may not connect to any other extended single leg top person.